Personal injury claims

 - Injuries at work.

-If you are unsure whether you are eligible to claim personal injury compensation, it’s worth checking out Accident Advice Helpline’s (AAH) 30-second test on the website.
+If you are unsure whether you are within the personal injury claims statute of limitations UK, it’s worth checking out Accident Advice Helpline’s 30-second test on the website.
 It tells you in moments whether you meet the relevant criteria and acts as a compensation calculator to give you an idea of how much you may be entitled to.

 So it’s vital that you keep detailed records of the accident and monitor what effects it has had on your health and your day-to-day life.